-When we arrived here 25 years ago, we thought we were finding a wholesome place to raise our children.
+On arriving here 25 years ago, we thought it would be a wholesome place to raise our children.
 It proved to be that, but even more, it has become a place to raise ourselves.
 We treasure it for allowing us to be involved with quiet wonders of the world—fields, ponds, woods, animals, music, art, great beer, and more.
-Some of our happiness is about the Berkshires, but it centers in our personal experience at Sky Dance Farm and our cottage on Pontoosuc Lake.
+Some of our happiness is about the Berkshires, but it centers in our personal experience at Sky Dance Farm.

 The farm is only 15 minutes from Williamstown, the Mall, and Pittsfield, but in some ways, time has stood still for this place—sheep have replaced cows, but the fields and woods, the barn, streams and ponds are much as they were 200 years ago.
 Visitors often remark at how remote and rustic it seems–more than a mile to paved roads or the nearest neighbor.
-We rent a guest cottage that overlooks the farm, and we sell frozen lamb, eggs, and other farm products.
+We rent out a guest cottage that overlooks the farm, and in the past we sold daylilies, wool, frozen lamb, eggs, and other farm products.

-These are peaceful, beautiful places, and it is a privilege to share them, our experiences, and our farm products with friends and guests.
+It is a privilege to share this peaceful, beautiful place, our experiences, and our farm products with friends and guests.